 A typical Burgundy wine glass features a long stem, a large wide bowl that narrows at the opening, and they tend to hold a large capacity of wine.
 Nearly all manufacturers create glasses specifically for Burgundy wine because it’s so popular; Chardonnay and Pinot Noir grape specific glasses (the two main grape types in Burgundy) are also popular choices with similar glass shape characteristics.

 If you’re looking to learn more about Burgundy and French Wine, the ever-popular Wine Map of France will help!
 Covering the entire country, the beautifully produced and easy to understand map has been extensively researched and shows all the necessary information.

 1 – 70,500 Vineyard Acres within the region

 2 – Most popular grape varieties include: Chardonnay, Pinot Noir, Gamay and Aligote

-4 – Regions within Burgundy include: Chablis, Cote de Nuits, Cote de Beaune, Cote Chalonnaise and Maconais
+4 – Regions within Burgundy include: Chablis, Cote de Nuits, Cote de Beaune, Cote Chalonnaise and Maconnais

-If you love wine from the region of Burgundy, we recommend our selection of Burgundy glasses, using a regionally specific glass really does make a difference and it will enhance your wine drinking enjoyment.
+If you love wine from the region of Burgundy, we recommend our selection of Burgundy glasses; using a regionally specific glass does make a difference, and it will enhance your wine drinking enjoyment.
 You can also see our general selection of all-round red wine glasses.